Peiliang/HistoML/Specification/Level1/Use_Cases/Automatic Diagnosing/Readme.md

 Automatic Subtyping.xml: An example HistoML representation of a slide with several histopathological phenotypes detected while lacking a diagnosis of a certain diagnostic criterion.

-Automatic Subtyping Diagnosis.xml: The generated diagnostic result.
+Automatic Subtyping Diagnosis.xml: The HistoML representation which involves the generated diagnostic result.

 #### How to Use